This article focuses on personal injury settlements and claims for Uber car accidents.

 Uber Driver Gets $260K Settlement for Back Pain from Car Accident (Miami)

-Here is a video about this $260K settlement:
+Here is a video about my $260K settlement:

 I settled an Uber driver’s injury claim for $260,000.
 The Uber driver claimed that the accident caused his back injury.